The benefits of woodlands

 Woodlands protect us all

-Not only are woodlands great for you to reconnect with nature, they're also fundamental to keeping the environment in balance.
-They provide habitats for hundreds of different species including owls, woodpeckers, deer, badgers, bugs and bats - not to mention fungi and lichen.
+Trees and woodlands provide habitats for hundreds of different species including owls, woodpeckers, deer, badgers and bugs – not to mention fungi and lichen.
 Air pollution is also reduced in the presence of woodlands, and surrounding soil is enriched with nutrients from fallen leaves and microorganisms meaning that other plants and flowers can thrive.